Published on September 25, 2019

-The wealth of green spaces is a defining element of Canada’s Capital Region, and a new study has measured the size of its extensive tree canopy: trees cover almost half (46 percent) of Ottawa–Gatineau, including the National Capital Commission’s (NCC) assets.
+National Capital Region - The wealth of green spaces is a defining element of the National Capital Region, and a new study has measured the size of its extensive tree canopy: trees cover almost half (46 percent) of Ottawa–Gatineau, including the National Capital Commission’s (NCC) assets.
 The NCC, City of Ottawa and Ville de Gatineau have jointly released the very first region-wide mapping analysis of the tree canopy in collaboration with the University of Vermont Spatial Analysis Laboratory.

-The study, Tree Canopy Assessment: Canada’s Capital Region, is being formally released today as part of Tree Canada’s events to celebrate National Tree Day in Canada’s Capital Region.
+The study, Tree Canopy Assessment: Canada’s Capital Region, is being formally released today as part of Tree Canada’s events to celebrate National Tree Day in the National Capital Region.

 Tree Canopy Assessment: Canada’s Capital Region measured the tree canopy, the layer of tree leaves, branches and stems that provide tree coverage of the ground when viewed from above.
 This study has established that the tree canopy covers 46 percent of the land mass within the boundaries of the City of Ottawa, Ville de Gatineau and NCC properties.

 When integrated with other data, such as property land use or demographic variables, the information and the maps in Tree Canopy Assessment: Canada’s Capital Region provide vital information about where to encourage more tree growth which will help governments and their citizens chart a greener future.